trek-view/basecamp/_posts/2021-08-13-turn-360-photos-into-360-video.md

 </rdf:RDF>
 ```

-The above metadata will provide enough to render the 360 video correctly (with controls) in most generic viewers ([I recommend VLC on your local machine](https://www.videolan.org/vlc/index.en_GB.html)).
+The above metadata will provide enough to render the 360 video correctly (with controls) in most online video players and generic desktop viewers ([I recommend VLC on your local machine](https://www.videolan.org/vlc/index.en_GB.html)).

 Check it out on YouTube:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/EIEvoQu8JJI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Now we can add the other spatial and non-spatial XMP data to the video.
-Note, this is not an exhaustive list:
+Note, this is not an exhaustive list, and is only used to provide an example of adding metadata to the video:

 [XMP-tiff](https://exiftool.org/TagNames/XMP.html#tiff):